How we use cookies

 My bag has been stolen and I don’t have any money

-The FCO can’t replace your money, but they can help you contact family and friends and provide information about how you can safely transfer money from the UK.
+The FCDO can't replace your money, but they can help you contact family and friends and provide information about how you can safely transfer money from the UK.

 When you return home you should be able to make a claim under the Personal Property section of your travel insurance, subject to the terms and conditions of your policy.
 NB.
 You will need to have obtained a police report confirming the theft.

 I didn't know I needed a visa and now I've been refused entry to a country.
-Can the FCO tell them to let me in?
+Can the FCDO tell them to let me in?

-If you're sick or injured abroad, the FCO cannot pay for your medical treatment or provide treatment themselves, which is why they strongly advise you to make sure you have travel insurance before you travel.
+If you're sick or injured abroad, the FCDO cannot pay for your medical treatment or provide treatment themselves, which is why they strongly advise you to make sure you have travel insurance every time you travel abroad, regardless of whether your trip is for a couple of days or a couple of months.
+Make sure you have comprehensive travel insurance.

 I've been beaten up and robbed.
-Can the FCO help me?
+Can the FCDO help me?

 If you do need medical treatment as a result of being mugged or robbed, contact the 24 hour emergency support line provided by your travel insurance company, they will be able to assist you in getting the medical treatment you need quickly.